A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Discretization and Implementation

 This section presents a temporal discretization of the regularized TD-PMCHWT formulation \eqref{eq:reg_DCP_PMCHWT}.
-When introducing the new unknowns $\ufrakbm$ and $\vfrakbm$, we have added a temporal integration $\tilde{\pa}_t^{-1}$ to the stars $\PPo^\Sm$ of $\jfrakbm$ and $\mfrakbm$, while retained their loops $\PPo^{\Lambda H}$.
-To guarantee the compatibility of the two components of $\jfrakbm$ and $\mfrakbm$ (physical unknowns), we shall discretize the stars and loops of $\ufrakbm$ and $\vfrakbm$ by two different sets of temporal basis functions, such that the set for the stars $\PPo^\Sm$ is of one order higher than the set for the loops $\PPo^{\Lambda H}$.
-In this paper, we opt for the lowest-order pair for simplicity.
+In introducing the auxiliary unknowns $\ufrakbm$ and $\vfrakbm$, we have added a temporal integration $\tilde{\pa}_t^{-1}$ to the star components $\PPo^\Sm$ of $\jfrakbm$ and $\mfrakbm$, while retained their loops $\PPo^{\Lambda H}$.
+To ensure the compatibility between the components of physical unknowns $\jfrakbm$ and $\mfrakbm$, we discretize the stars and loops of $\ufrakbm$ and $\vfrakbm$ using two different sets of temporal basis functions, such that the set for the stars $\PPo^\Sm$ is of one order higher than that for the loops $\PPo^{\Lambda H}$.
+For simplicity, in this paper we opt for the lowest-order pair.

-Let $N_t$ be the number of timesteps we want to compute for the numerical solution.
+Let $N_t$ be the number of time steps we want to compute for the numerical solution.
 The auxiliary unknowns $\ufrakbm$ and $\vfrakbm$ are approximated as follows:

 where the two sets of temporal shifted basis functions